Davidjohnwilson/davidjohnwilson.github.io/developer.md

 ##<i class="fa fa-laptop"></i> Background

 I am currently working in San Francisco at [GuideSpark](http://www.guidespark.com) as part of the [Silicon Valley Internship Programme](http://www.siliconvalleyinternship.com/).
-I was hired as a Software Engineer and have since been promoted to the Data Engineer role.
+I was hired as a Software Engineer and have since been promoted to a Data Engineer role, followed by a Data Scientist position.

 This page details my skills and experience, and will be kept up to date with any side-projects I am working on.